hakuhodo-technologies/scope-rl/docs/documentation/online_offline_rl.rst

 One of the limitations of the above approaches is that they may sacrifice the generalizability due to the explicit regularization on the out-of-distribution state-action pairs.

-To tackle this issue, IQL :cite:`kostrikov2021offline` aims to learn a conservative policy without the explicit out-of-distribution regularization.
+To tackle this issue, IQL :cite:`kostrikov2021offline` aims to learn a conservative policy without explicit out-of-distribution regularization.
 For this, IQL first estimates the state-value function (V-function) with the asymmetric loss to penalize the optimism as follows.

 .. math::